tengfoonglam/coworker_bingo/README.md

 ##### 2. **specific_facts.csv**
 - First column "Name" should contain the names of all participants
 - Subsequent columns (Fact1, Fact2, ...) should contain unique facts that apply to the a specific participant
-- For example, a row would have its first entry as the participant's name and then the rest of the entries are special facts about that participant
+- For each row, the first entry is the participant's name and then the rest of the entries are special facts about that participant
 - It is fine if a participant does not provide any facts or less than the maximum allowed number of facts
 - You can create a questionnaire (e.g. using Google Forms) to collate the required information
 - **IMPORTANT**: Remove all **commas** from each fact as it will affect the reading of the information from the csv file